 1. Plan your week ahead of time

-Investing some time every Saturday on planning the next week’s schedule can help you realize how much time you get for extracurricular activities (mainly those academic in nature), sports/exercise, and leisurely activities such as reading or Netflixing!
+Investing some time every Saturday in planning the next week’s schedule can help you realize how much time you get for extracurricular activities (mainly those academic in nature), sports/exercise, and leisurely activities such as reading or Netflixing!
 A good way to plan your academic activities is to chunk them into slots where you feel most productive.
-These could be based on a certain time of the day where you are most productive.
-A lot of college-going students credit their ability to juggle double majors and other activities like leading clubs/organizations to creating and following a planned schedule.
-What better than to start early?
-Most say that they either prefer using the Google Calendar or simply creating a hand-written schedule.
-What really matters is curating a system that works best for you.
+These could be based on a certain time of the day when you are most productive.

 2. Create and maintain a balance

 A lot of successful students say that they were able to stretch themselves outside of the classroom because they found some time (if only 30 minutes) in a day to do something they really enjoyed.
 It could be reading a murder mystery, playing a sport, or something as simple yet meaningful as spending time with family and friends.
 Students need to ensure they are not doing anything that they think of as ‘study’ for at least 30 minutes to 1 hour in a day.
-This, in turn, will help you bounce back to manage your academics and extracurricular activities in a more productive way.
+This, in turn, Ivy Central will help you bounce back to manage your academics and extracurricular activities in a more productive way.

 3. Get to know your peers